Automated Cars and Persons living with dementia

 In North America, driving is often important for carrying out everyday tasks.
 If older adults with dementia are asked to give up driving, their lives may be disrupted.
 Many have to adjust to different routines or even move to a different residence.
 However, if a car can perform some or all of the driving tasks (automated cars), individuals with dementia may be able to continue driving safely, longer.

 Automated cars have the potential to help older adults with dementia.
-However, no study to date has studied whether older adults with dementia can safely perform the driving tasks required by some automated cars We hope that information learned from this study may be used to ultimately make automated vehicles usable by older adults living with dementia.
+However, no study to date has studied whether older adults with dementia can safely perform the driving tasks required by some automated cars.
+We hope that the information learned from this study may

 Eligibility Criteria